t0mm4rx/ft_services/ReadMe.md

 minikube ip
 ```

-### How IP are managed with Kubernetes 🤖
+### How IPs are managed with Kubernetes 🤖

 **Kubernetes will create a network that connects all your containers**.
 Each container will have its own private IP address. **The network has an external IP**.
 You can get it with "minikube ip".
-Sometimes, you want a container to connect an other.
-For exemple if you have a website in a container that needs a database from an other container.
-To achieve that, you need to create a service, which will create an easy-access to the container.
+Sometimes, you want a container to connect another.
+For exemple, if you have a website in a container that needs a database from an other container, you need to create a service, which will create an easy-access to the database container.

 **From inside your Kubernetes network (from container to an other container), you can access a service by its name, and not its IP.**
 For exemple, you have a service "mysql" linked to a MySQL container.
 To access this container from a Nginx container, you can try: